 If you have done a substandard job, not met your council's code of compliance or do not comply with trade regulations, these can come back to haunt you and often just when you think you have closed the sale.

-Building inspections are most often a condition of sale for a purchaser, as is getting insurance which has become harder to get since the Christchurch and Wellington earthquakes.
+Building inspections are usually a condition of sale for a purchaser, as is getting insurance which has become more difficult since the Christchurch and Wellington earthquakes.

 The consequences of non-compliance or shoddy DIY work are plentiful and never good.
 If you want to sell your house and need more advice about sorting your code of compliance or want to know more about the process, ask us for help here - it's a free service.